Treveon Graham: Atlanta Hawks (2020)

 On January 16, 2020, Graham, along with Jeff Teague, was traded to the Atlanta Hawks in exchange for Allen Crabbe.

 Long Island Nets (2022–2023)

 On January 25, 2022, Graham was acquired off waivers by the Long Island Nets.

 Montreal Alliance (2023)

 On May 2, 2023, Graham signed with the Montreal Alliance of the Canadian Elite Basketball League.
 With Montreal, Graham averaged 14.6 points and 9.3 rebounds per game.
 He finished second in the CEBL in rebounding behind Simi Shittu of the Calgary Surge.

 Motor City Cruise (2023–2024)

 On October 21, 2023, Graham signed with the Detroit Pistons, but was waived the same day.
 Nine days later, he joined the Motor City Cruise.
 However, he was waived on January 26, 2024.

 Taoyuan Pauian Pilots (2024–present)

 On February 7, 2024, Graham signed with the Taoyuan Pauian Pilots of the P. League+.
-On July 31, he re-sigend with the Taoyuan Pauian Pilots.
+On July 31, he re-signed with the Taoyuan Pauian Pilots.

 On August 31, 2025, Graham once more re-signed with the Pilots.